-Discussions of beach holidays including words like beach, sea and coast were consistently high from April through July before trailing off and rebounding in December and January.
-This tells us that consumers are most likely to think of beach destinations in the lead up to the traditional summer holiday period, but there is also an opportunity in the cooler winter months when the weather at home gets people yearning for sunnier skies.
+Discussions of beach holidays including words like ‘beach’, ‘sea’ and ‘coast’ were consistently high from April through July before trailing off, then rebounded in December and January.
+Consumers are most likely to think of beach destinations in the lead up to the traditional summer vacation period, however, there is also an opportunity in the cooler winter months when the weather at home gets people yearning for sunnier skies.

-An uptick in discussions of ski holidays between October and January indicates this is the period during which people think about and plan their ski holidays.
-A smaller increase between July and August indicates the early birds may be thinking ahead to their ski holidays as summer is coming to an end.
+An uptick in discussions of ski vacations between October and January indicates this is the period during which people think about and plan them.
+A smaller increase between July and August indicates the early birds may be thinking ahead to their ski vacations as summer is coming to an end.

 Paying close attention to when discussions of specific themes are taking off in consumer discourse can provide valuable insight into the customer journey and help brands reflect this in their marketing.

-Heartbeat also enabled us to monitor changes in the emotions of target audiences and hence consumer travel trends.
-Specifically, we tracked the themes of confidence and caution in online discussions to gain insight into the mindset of consumers.
+Heartbeat also enabled us to monitor changes in the emotions of target audiences — and hence consumer travel trends.
+Specifically, Relative Insight tracked the themes of ‘confidence’ and ‘caution’ in online discussions to gain insight into the mindset of consumers.

-The Heartbeat chart reveals that caution spiked in May 2021, as the UK was exiting lockdown and contending with an often-confusing set of travel restrictions.
+The Heartbeat chart reveals that caution spiked in May 2021, as countries began exiting lockdown and consumers contended with often-confusing sets of travel restrictions.
 In the two months that followed, we can see caution dropping off and confidence reaching a peak, signaling people were leaving pandemic fears behind as summer approached and vaccination rates increased.

-Despite conversations of caution dipping over the spring and summer, we observed a sharp rise during October and November 2021 aligning with the arrival of Omicron to British shores.
-A worsening COVID situation combined with a desire to spend the holidays with friends and family likely contributed to sustained cautious attitudes through the end of 2021.
+Despite conversations of caution dipping over the spring and summer, we observed a sharp rise during October and November 2021, aligning with the arrival of the Omicron variant.
+A worsening Covid-19 situation combined with a desire to spend the holidays with friends and family likely contributed to sustained cautious attitudes through the end of 2021.

 January saw the return of traveler confidence alongside a considerable decrease in the proportion of the conversation expressing caution.
-This is a positive indicator of consumer confidence in the travel sector for 2022.
-However, the chart clearly shows a connection between the prevailing state of the pandemic and consumer confidence.
-Future new variants may once again disrupt the positive trend we are seeing.
+This was a positive indicator of consumer confidence in the travel sector for 2022.

 Desire for holiday